swagger-atlas/atlas/README.md

 4. Customize as per your needs
     - Create a sub-folder under "project"
     - In your newly created sub-folder:
+        - Create a folder called "resources"
         - Copy your swagger definition
         - Copy hooks.py.template and rename it as hooks.py
         - Add any mapping hooks as map_hooks.py
+        - Create the profiles as "profiles.yaml"
         - Add your mapping file as res_mapping.yaml ([YAML](docs/yaml.md))
     - Copy local.py.template to local.py in Settings folder and fill in the appropriate settings